UltramindSoft/SyntheticUrduDataset/README.md

 --->>> The Given dataset here is most similar to dataset we used in our exmperiments.
 The images with its name contain annotation both in terms of Urdu-text, its location and orientation information.
 From given annotation, sub-datasets for given tasks like Urdu-Text-detection, Urdu-Text-orientation-prediction and Urdu-Text-ligature-recognition can be performed.

+--->>> Realworld Urdu outdoor-text dataset "UrText" will be shared soon ...

 !
 !